Saho people: Religion

-The Saho are predominantly Muslim.
+The Saho are predominantly Sunni Muslim.
 Majority of the Saho had adopted Islam by the 13th century due to the growing influence of religious mystics and traders from the Arabian peninsula.
 Many Saho people have mingled with other Muslim tribes such as the Jeberti (Tigrinya-speaking Muslims) and the Tigre and have as a result adopted those tribes languages.
 Many Saho are members of the Khatmiyya Sufi order, which became dominant in the region around the 19th century.
 A few Christians, who are also known as the Irob, live in the Tigray region of Ethiopia and the Debub Region of Eritrea.